-ADVERSE, ADVERSELY, when used alone or in conjunction with other terms (including without limitation "Affect," "Change" and "Effect") shall mean any Event that has adversely affected or is reasonably likely to adversely affect (a) the validity or enforceability of this Agreement or the likelihood of consummation of the Merger, (b) the business, properties, financial condition or results of operations of American and its Subsidiaries, taken as a whole, or the Mergeparty and its Subsidiaries, taken as a whole, or the Mergeparty and its Subsidiaries, taken as a whole, as the case may be, or (c) American's or Mergeparty's, as the case may be, ability to fulfill its obligations under the terms of this Agreement.
+ADVERSE, ADVERSELY, when used alone or in conjunction with other terms (including without limitation "Affect," "Change" and "Effect") shall mean any Event that has adversely affected or is reasonably likely to adversely affect (a) the validity or enforceability of this Agreement or the likelihood of consummation of the Merger, (b) the business, properties, financial condition or results of operations of American and its Subsidiaries, taken as a whole, or the Mergeparty and its Subsidiaries, taken as a whole, or (c) American's or Mergeparty's, as the case may be, ability to fulfill its obligations under the terms of this Agreement.
 Notwithstanding the foregoing, and anything in this Agreement to the contrary notwithstanding, any Event affecting the radio broadcasting industry or the national or any regional or market economy generally shall not be deemed to constitute an Adverse Change, have an Adverse Effect or to Adversely Affect within the meaning of any of the foregoing clauses (a) through (c).